-Let me congratulate you on making the decision to continue your education at Lincoln Memorial University.
-The faculty and staff of LMU are committed to providing an experience of uncommon quality characterized by personal attention and a true interest in your success.
-We provide a learning environment that maximizes the use of technology and ensures opportunities for personal growth.
-The investment you are making in your future will pay dividends for your lifetime.
-The degree you receive will be enhanced by the growing reputation of our University.
+Let me congratulate you on making the decision to continue your education at LMU.
+LMU's faculty and staff are committed to providing an experience of uncommon quality characterized by personal attention and a true interest in your success.
+During these unprecedented times and the unique challenges they present, we will continue to provide a learning environment that maximizes the use of technology and ensures opportunities for personal growth.
+The time that you spend here will pay huge dividends for your future.
+The degree you receive will be further enhanced by the growing reputation of the University.

 I trust that you will achieve your full potential as a student in the LMU learning community.
-By realizing your goals as a Railsplitter, you become a part of the legacy that began in 1897.
-As a member of our academic community there are responsibilities associated with your engagement in our living and learning environment.
-Primarily, we expect all of our students to respect all other members of the LMU community and to pursue their educational aspirations with a commitment to academic integrity.
-Keep your dream of completing your education ever before you and know that you will succeed.
-I am honored that you join us now and wish you much success.
+By realizing your goals as a Railsplitter, you will one day become a part of an esteemed group of LMU alumni.
+Please keep in mind that as a member of our academic community there are responsibilities associated with your engagement in our living and learning environment.
+Primarily, we expect all of our students to respect all other members of the LMU community while pursuing their educational aspirations.
+President Lincoln once said that education is the most important subject which we as a people can engage in.
+I am excited that you will join us now as you embark on your personal journey toward academic success.